facebookresearch/ContrastiveSceneContexts/README.md

 ## ScanNet Downstream Tasks

 ### Data Pre-Processing
 We provide the code for pre-processing the data for ScanNet downstream tasks.
 One can run following code to generate the training data for semantic segmentation and instance segmentation.
+We use SCANNET_DATA to refer where scannet data lives and SCANNET_OUT_PATH to denote the output path of processed scannet data.
 ```
-# Edit path variables, SCANNET_OUT_PATH
+# Edit path variables: SCANNET_DATA and SCANNET_OUT_PATH
-cd downstream/semseg/lib/datasets/preprocessing
+cd downstream/semseg/lib/datasets/preprocessing/scannet
-python scannet.py
+python scannet.py --input SCANNET_DATA --output SCANNET_OUT_PATH
+# copy the filelists
+cp -r split SCANNET_OUT_PATH
 ```
 For ScanNet detection data generation, please refer to [VoteNet ScanNet Data](https://github.com/facebookresearch/votenet/tree/master/scannet).
 Run command to soft link the generated detection data (located in PATH_DET_DATA) to following location: